 We’d highly recommend downloading the AllTrails map before you go.
 While the trail is pretty straight forward, there is not much cell service in the area and it’s helpful to track your progress on the trail.
-You will need an AllTrails Pro membership to download maps, which is $30 a year and so worth it!
+You will need an AllTrails+ membership to download maps, which is $35.99 a year and so worth it!

 Important things to know before hiking to Observation Point

 For the East Mesa Trailhead there are two parking options.
 You can either park right at the trailhead, which has a handful of spots, or you can park at the Zion Ponderosa Resort and take their shuttle to the trailhead for $5 per person.

 To get to the actual trailhead, we suggest having high clearance and possibly 4×4.
 There were some deep ruts and towards the end some muddy sections and we hear that many cars have gotten stuck.
 While we saw a variety of cars that made it to the trailhead the day we went, we hear that you should not attempt it if it has rained recently or if snow has just melted.